 Deep watering is watering for longer periods, but less frequently.
 This helps train your orange tree to grow deeper roots and access deeper water tables, which are incredibly helpful to help your tree become more self-sufficient and drought-resistant.

 On the other hand, shallow watering promotes shallow roots (because why would the roots need to go deeper if all the water is towards the top of the soil?).
 This creates an orange tree that is highly dependent on receiving water from you.
-If you miss a watering for a couple weeks, the tree can start to die.
+If you miss a watering for a couple weeks, the tree can get curled leaves and begin to die.

 Additionally, the deeper roots help anchor the orange tree which can help in times of strong wind.
 Given that citrus trees are commonly grown in regions that experience annual hurricanes, this can be a huge benefit.